Academic advisors are available to provide information about program requirements, University policies and procedures

-- Financial Aid Appeal Form (SAP)
+Financial Aid Appeal Form (SAP)

 Be sure to set up and check your umich email account regularly so you will not miss important information regarding registration, required advising, and academic or disciplinary decisions.
-All e-mail communication is done through your umich email account.
+All e-mail communication is done through your "@umich" email account.

+E-mails should be composed in a professional manner.
 When contacting an advisor, faculty, or any University employee, make sure to include your name and student ID number.
-E-mails should be composed in a professional manner.
+Utilize correct form, punctuation, grammar, and spelling.

 Information is available through the Office of Registration & Records.
 You can find information, such as:

 - Registration Timetable